simonmeggle/simonmeggle.github.io/_posts/en/2014-09-14-website-delivery-with-cloudfront.md

 redirect_from: /static-website-with-cloudfront/
 ---

-Long neglected in favor of dynamic languages​, static websites became popular again in recent years with the advent of generators.
-As they can be stored in the cloud or on very simple servers, they have multiple benefits in terms of lightness, safety and reliability.
+The main interest of static website is to be able to be stored in the *cloud*, that is to say on a content delivery network able to serve our data with amazing performances, a very low cost, and multiple benefits in terms of lightness, safety and reliability.

 This article sets out to show how to host a static website[[wether built from a generator like [*Jekyll*](http://jekyllrb.com), [*Pelican*](http://docs.getpelican.com/) or [*Hyde*](http://hyde.github.io), or "by hand"]] on [*Amazon Web Services*](http://aws.amazon.com), especially [*Amazon S3*](http://aws.amazon.com/s3/) in order to store the website files, and [*CloudFront*](http://aws.amazon.com/cloudfront/) in order to deliver them.
 The main purpose is to be able to get a website fast from anywhere, reliable, secure, highly scalable and inexpensive[[with a low traffic, the hosting will cost you about one dollar a month]].